 EXPLAIN: We have a lot of diversity right here in this church!
 Do you remember that diversity means variety and difference?
-I'm glad we have lots of different kinds of people in our church, because that reminds us that God loves all different kinds of people.
-What might it look like if only one kind of person-who liked the color red, or ate pancakes every day for breakfast, or hated mornings-were allowed in the church?
+I'm glad we have lots of different kinds of people in our church, because that reminds us that God purposely made each of us different and and loves each of us but sometimes one group of people think they are better than another group of people and work to keep them separate.
+What might it look like if only one kind of person-who liked the color red, or ate pancakes every day for breakfasts-was allowed in the church?
 Take a minute and talk with your neighbor about how our church would be different if that was so.